cetmix/cetmix-tower/cetmix_tower_server/readme/CONFIGURE.md

 Following types of variable values available in [Cetmix Tower](https://cetmix.com/tower):

 - Local values.
 Those are values that are defined at a record level.
-For example for a server.
+For example for a server or an action.
 - Global values.
 Those are values that are defined at the [Cetmix Tower](https://cetmix.com/tower) level.

 When rendering an expression local values are used first.
 If no local value is found then global value will be used.